MartinPacker/md2pptx/user-guide.md

 Every piece of text you use to create a Powerpoint presentation with md2pptx is valid Markdown.
 While it might not render exactly the same way put through another Markdown processor, it is generally equivalent.
 This is one of the key aims of md2pptx.

+One final advantage of the md2pptx approach is you can generate presentations without using PowerPoint itself.
+Indeed you can create presentations on machines where PowerPoint won't even run.
+All you need is to be able to run Python 3 and install python-pptx.

 ### A Real World Use Case

 The author developed a presentation over 10 years in Powerpoint and OpenOffice and LibreOffice.
 It became very inconsistent in formatting - fonts, colours, indentations, bullets, etc..
 It was a horrible mess.